Adam4lexander/Spoke/Docs/Core/02_Trigger.md

 In Spoke, a trigger is also the **core primitive** that drives reactive computation.
 When a trigger is invoked, all its dependants are notified and re-executed.

+You don't **need** to use triggers to replace all `UnityEvent` or C# events.
+Spoke can manage subscriptions to any of these.
+But triggers are tightly integrated with `Spoke.Reactive` and have some important capabilities.

 ---

 ## Types